Where do bongos live?

 What is a bongo?

-The bongo is the largest and heaviest forest antelope.
-It has an auburn or chestnut coat with 10 to 15 vertical white stripes running down its sides.
+There are two currently recognized subspecies — mountain/eastern bongo and the lowland/western bongo.
+This antelope is the largest, heaviest, and most colorful African forest antelope.
+It has an auburn or chestnut coat with 10 to 15 vertical whitish-yellow stripes running down its sides.
 Females are usually more brightly colored than males.
-Both males and females have spiraled, lyre-shaped horns.
+Both males and females have spiraled lyre-shaped horns.
 The large ears are believed to sharpen hearing, and the distinctive coloration may help bongos identify one another in their dark forest habitats.
-Bongos have no special secretion glands, so they rely less on scent to find one another than do other similar antelopes.
+They have no special secretion glands and so rely less on scent to find one another than do other similar antelopes.

-Like other antelopes, bongos are herbivorous browsers that feed on leaves, bushes, vines, bark, grasses, roots, cereals, shrubs, and fruits.
-They also require salt in their diet and will visit natural salt licks.
+Like other antelopes, they are herbivorous browsers that feed on leaves, bushes, vines, bark, grasses, roots, cereals, shrubs, flowers, and fruits.
+They also require salt in their diet and will visit natural salt/mineral licks during the night.

 They scare easily.

-Bongos are timid and easily frightened.
-They will run away after a scare—at considerable speed—and seek cover, where they stand still and alert with their backs to the disturbance.
-The bongo’s hindquarters are less conspicuous than the forequarters, and from this position, the animal can quickly flee.
+The largest forest antelope are quite timid and are easily frightened.
+They will run away after a scare — at considerable speed — and seek cover, where they stand still and alert with their backs to the disturbance.
+Their hindquarters are less conspicuous than the forequarters, and from this position, the animal can quickly flee.

-Adult males of a similar size or age seem to try to avoid one another, but occasionally, they will meet and spar with their horns in a ritualized manner.
-Sometimes, serious fights will take place, but they are usually discouraged by visual displays, in which the males bulge their necks, roll their eyes, and hold their horns in a vertical position while slowly pacing back and forth in front of the other male.
+Adult males of a similar size or age seem to try to avoid one another.
+Even though they are relatively non-territorial, they will meet and spar with their horns in a ritualized manner.
+Sometimes, serious fights will take place but they are usually discouraged by visual displays, in which the males bulge their necks, roll their eyes, and hold their horns in a vertical position while slowly pacing back and forth in front of the other male.
 Younger mature males most often remain solitary, although they sometimes join up with an older male.
 They seek out females only at mating time.
-When they are with a herd of females, males do not coerce them or try to restrict their movements, as do some other antelopes.
+When they are with a herd of females, males do not coerce them or try to restrict their movements, as do other antelopes.